Sino-Vietnamese War: China attacks Vietnam

-China, now under Deng Xiaoping, was starting the Chinese economic reform and opening trade with the West, in turn, growing increasingly defiant of the Soviet Union.
 China grew concerned about the strong Soviet influence in Vietnam, fearing that Vietnam could become a pseudo-protectorate of the Soviet Union.
 Vietnam's claim to be the world's third largest military power following its victory in the Vietnam War also increased Chinese apprehensions.
 In the Chinese view, Vietnam was pursuing a regional hegemonic policy in an attempt to control Indochina.
-In July 1978, the Chinese Politburo discussed possible military action against Vietnam in order to disrupt Soviet deployments and, two months later, PLA General Staff recommended punitive actions against Vietnam.